 Going down hill I got also stunning views…and I also got a little surprise on the trail!!!

 I knew there was a bear sanctuary near by, but I was not expecting to find them roaming so close to town.
 Luckily for me I didn’t see any bears, but I was for sure very careful from that moment looking everywhere for a possible encounter with a Romanian Bear!

 Finishing my little loop I made it right on time to catch the bus back to Brasov.
 This little hiking in Bran made this a really fun and unexpectedly adventurous day!

 Leave no trace and the Romanian common-sense

 Whether because this was the trailhead of an important hike where you’re supposed to go with plenty of provisions, or just because this is a clever way to communicate a global issue.
-I want to highlight a sign that I found in Bran and which puts graphically something I’ve said many times in the past.
+I want to highlight a sign that I found in Bran and which puts graphically something I’ve said many times in the past to many people.

 The poster speaks for itself, but as a reminder to all of you adventurous souls.
 Whatever we leave in the mountain, stays in the mountain 🙁

 Let’s always bring whatever refuse we carry as it is not heavy, aim to also bring back to town at least a little bit of rubbish if you find any, and more importantly, if you see anyone littering Our Planet, call them out! it’s our responsibility to take care of our home and it doesn’t matter if you’re travelling on a foreign country, Planet Earth belongs to all of us!

 For more ideas on your next trip in this beautiful country check my post about great places to visit in Romania!

 Happy adventures! 🙂